 You can click the JVM or Server labels to directly to see the volume of the error on specifically on that machine or application.
 You can also hover over the occurrences label to see the number of times this error has occurred and out of how many calls into the method containing it.

-The Analytics Pane on the left and the Event Chart on the right reflecting the volume of the error.
+The Analytics Pane (left) and the Event Chart (right) displaying the volume of the error

-When an exception is caught and re-thrown once or more within the thread, Related Errors drop-down displays the error analysis (available only when such exceptions exist).
+When an exception is caught and re-thrown once or more within the thread, Related Errors drop-down displays the root cause (available only when such exceptions exist).

-At the bottom of the stack the machine name and the JVM thread name in which this error occurred appear.
-3rd party code is hidden by default and shown by switching on Show 3rd party methods at the bottom of the stack.
+At the bottom of the stack the machine name and the JVM thread name in which this event occurred are displayed.
+By default, 3rd party code is hidden.
+To display them, from the bottom of the stack, turn Show 3rd party methods on.
 To copy the full stack to the clipboard, click COPY STACK.